State Interlock ProgramsWA Interlock Scheme

 Is there a subsidy scheme?

-How long do I need to have it installed?
+How long do I need to have the interlock device installed?

-Your Ignition Interlock must be installed for a minimum continuous period of 6 months.
+Your Ignition Interlock device must be installed for a minimum continuous period of 6 months.

 Do I need to attend in person?

 Yes.
 You must present the vehicle for each monthly service.
 Failure to attend in person may result in an extension to your interlock period.

 How often does the alcohol interlock device have to be serviced?